PNC Bank

 Virtual Wallet

 This account is designed for customers who want a simple checking and savings account with basic features, such as online and mobile banking, free mobile deposits and bill pay.
-It also includes the option to upgrade to a Reserve or Growth account, both of which earn interest.
+It includes the option to choose either a simple checking account Spend or the checking account bundle that includes a Spend, Reserve and Growth account, both of which earn interest.

 Virtual Wallet with Performance Spend